ONSdigital/ras-party/API.md

 ```

 ---

 ### Get Respondent Claim

 * 'GET /party-api/v1/respondents/claim'
   * respondent_id required param
   * business_id required param
   * survey_id required param

 Validates if the specific respondent has a claim on a specific business and survey.
-    Uses returned data to determine validity rather than hijack http status code
+Uses returned data to determine validity rather than hijack http status code.
 (Not a restful endpoint: status code 200/403 is alternative)
-    Returns
+Returns:
     * 200 if the state of the users claim is known.
         returns "Valid" or "Invalid" in body
     * 400 if incorrect parameters

 ### Update Respondent Info

 * `PUT /party-api/v1/respondents/id/<respondent_id>`
   * Updates a respondents details (first name, last name, telephone and email) based on `party_uuid` from the respondents table.

-### Example JSON for Put
+#### Example JSON payload

 ```json
 {
   "firstName": "John",